TITLE 15 GAMBLING AND LIQUOR CONTROL

 (vi) List the names of all directors and

-treasurer, and any other person who performs policy-making, supervisory,
+vice-president, secretary and treasurer, and any other person who performs

-facilities, including the nature and source of any funds or other property,
+operation of racing facilities, including the nature and source of any funds or

 (viii) Identify in detail the source(s) and